SUSTAINABLE INNOVATION SCHEME

 Advocates of new industrial policy see government as a facilitator in the face of complexity and uncertainty, enabling firmer co-ordination between individual economic agents as well as greater experimentation in the economy.
 Fortunately, there has been a trend in the evaluation community towards greater application of more rigorous techniques that have two related characteristics: the identification of a counterfactual and the inference of causality.

 One application of the emergence of new industrial policy is smart specialisation, which involves regional governments encouraging investments in domains that would ‘complement the country’s other productive assets to create future domestic capability and interregional beneficial advantage.
-What distinguishes smart specialisation form traditional industrial and innovation policies is mainly the process defined as ‘entrepreneurial discovery’ – an interactive process in which industry factors and the private sector are discovering and producing information of new activities, and the government assesses the results and empowers those actors most capable of realising the potential.
+What distinguishes smart specialisation from traditional industrial and innovation policies is mainly the process defined as ‘entrepreneurial discovery’ – an interactive process in which industry factors and the private sector are discovering and producing information of new activities, and the government assesses the results and empowers those actors most capable of realising the potential.

 - Policies for entrepreneurial discovery